Bach & Liturgical

 And Snow Bunnies are actually miraculously cunning,

-As one sees them hip pity hop running,
+As one sees them hip-pity-hop running,

 Through forests and fields,

-Sniffing tidbits for meals,
+Gathering tidbits for meals,

-With all the wild posies,
+As they sniff the wild posies,

-While happily cavorting on a snowy white patch,
+While, happily, cavorting on a snowy white patch,

 So color protection can certainly be

-Advantageous for them against predator collections
+Advantageous for them against predator inspections

-Of foxes, wolves, and hoot owl inspections,
+Of foxes, wolves, and hoot owl collections,

 And Snow Bunnies are high in the family sort of way,